-with cinco de mayo coming up quick (where is this year going?!) i thought i'd share my favorite steak taco recipe. i love the simplicity of this recipe, no muss, no fuss- but you can absolutely build on it if you wish. in it's purest form this taco has only beef, a sprinkling of onion, cilantro and a little purple cabbage.
+with cinco de mayo coming up quick (where is this year going?!) i thought i'd share my favorite steak taco recipe. i love the simplicity of this recipe, no muss, no fuss- but you can absolutely build on it if you wish. in it's purest form this taco has only steak, a sprinkling of onion, cilantro and a little purple cabbage.

 however...i am guilty of gilding the lily with avocado slices, lime wedges, tomatoes, salsa, guacamole, sour cream and cheese. add in whatever your little heart desires!

 j calls these my "rebel tacos" since most mexican restaurants cook the beef at least medium well if not well done, whereas mine are always on the more rare-medium rare side. just a quirk of mine, i don't love my steak overdone, but feel free to cook to your favored specs. this recipe is pretty freestyle.

 | ingredients |

 3 tablespoons evoo

 12 corn or flour tortillas